-Dalian Atkinson ‘not in right mind’ when he was Tasered, father told police
+Dalian Atkinson ‘not in right mind’ when he was tasered, father told police

-The Dalian Atkinson murder trial has heard the ex-footballer’s father told police his son was not in his right mind on the night he was Tasered outside his family home.
+The Dalian Atkinson murder trial has heard the former footballer’s father told police his son was not in his right mind on the night he was Tasered outside his family home.

 On the third day of a trial at Birmingham Crown Court, jurors were read a statement given to officers by Ernest Atkinson a week after his son’s death on August 15, 2016.